Focus on flexible work, parental leave and women in leadership

 Trends among this year’s recipients include:

-- entrenching organisation-wide flexible work
+- entrenching flexible work across the organisation

 - programs to support women into leadership